-> governance structure and processes, including key corporate office holders;
+> governance structure and processes, including key corporate office holders.

 Social Impact and Horizon 2020

-To materialize its Vision 2020, Dianova has developed the 2020 Strategic Guidelines based on the principles of Diversification, Internationality, Proactivity and Adaptability.
-Thus, Dianova builds up step by step as a trustworthy international network.
+To materialize its Vision 2020, Dianova developed its 2020 Strategic Guidelines.
+In particular, are based on the principles of Diversification, Internationality, Proactivity and Adaptability.
+Thus, Dianova builds up, step by step, as a trustworthy international network.

-Dianova and the Sustainable Development Goals
+Sustainable Development Goals and Dianova

 In 2015, the United Nations has adopted Agenda 2030 for Sustainable Development.
-This initiative aims to strengthen the cooperation between governments and other stakeholders who strive to eradicate poverty, protect the planet and ensure prosperity for all.
+This initiative aims to strengthen the cooperation between governments and other stakeholders.
+In particular, who strive to eradicate poverty, protect the planet and ensure prosperity for all.

-The Agenda 2030 for Sustainable Development focuses on five main themes for humanity and the planet, the so-called “Five Ps”: People, Planet, Prosperity, Peace and Participation.
+The Agenda 2030 for Sustainable Development focuses on five main themes for humanity and the planet, the so-called “Five Ps“.
+People, Planet, Prosperity, Peace and Participation.

 > Children / Youth and Education.

-> Health / Dependencies.
+> Health / Addictions.

 > Protection / Support and Humanitarian Aid.